History of Suresnes: End of dyeing

 Factories and their chimneys on the banks of the Seine.

 Old factory chimney, Rue Édouard-Nieuport.

 Gradually, the old industries gave way to automobile and then aviation factories.
-The dyeing plant founded in 1833 was replaced by an automobile factory in the former Rothschild Park.
+The dyeing plant, founded in 1833, was replaced by an automobile factory in the former Rothschild Park.
 Created by Rouques, it was sold to Terrier around 1850, who joined forces two years later with Jean Bernadotte (second cousin of Swedish King Charles XV), who eventually took over the business.
 Wishing to invite his cousin to visit his factory during the 1867 Universal Exhibition, he proposed building a fountain at the corner of Rue du Bac and Rue des Bourets on condition that the former be renamed “Rue du roi de Suède.”
 In the end, the King did not come, but the street kept this name until 1881.
 In 1877, future Normandy MP Georges Roulleaux-Dugage joined forces with André Meunier-Pouthot.
-In 1893, after the death of the owners, part of the land was subdivided into housing, and three streets were laid out (Colonel-Picard, Frédéric-Passy and Diderot, the first two renamed by Henri Sellier in 1920 as Belle-Gabrielle and Conférences-de-Suresnes, in tribute to the commune's history).
+In 1893, after the owners' deaths, part of the land was subdivided for housing, and three streets were laid out (Colonel-Picard, Frédéric-Passy, and Diderot; the first two were renamed by Henri Sellier in 1920 as Belle-Gabrielle and Conférences-de-Suresnes, in tribute to the commune's history).
 The dyeing business disappeared at the beginning of the following century.
 There were other dye works, however, such as that run by Arthur Guillaumet, mayor of Suresnes between 1878 and 1888, between Rue du Port-au-Vin and Pagès.
 In the former château grounds, a dye factory was first established (along Rue de Penthièvre and Rue de Gondolo), purchased from Betty de Rothschild at the end of 1870 and later taken over by Edmond Sordes and his cousin Alphonse Huillard, also mayor of Suresnes, then by the Compagnie des extraits tinctoriaux du Havre and finally by the Société lilloise des laminoirs in 1914.
 The neighborhood was also home to a carpet factory before the automobile industry arrived, thwarting plans to turn this once aristocratic neighborhood into a residential area.

 Commemorative panel with an old advertisement for the Darracq automobile brand, along the Quai Gallieni, where the Suresnes factories were mainly located.

 Commemorative panel with an old advertisement for the Olibet biscuit brand, on the same quay.

 Memorial panel with an old advertisement for the perfume brand Worth, on the site of the former property of the couturier's family.